AgainPsychoX/YellowToyCar/README.md

 	* 2 LEDs: red internal pulled high, and bright white external, acting for camera flash.
 * Motors driver: [L298N-based module](https://abc-rc.pl/product-pol-6196-Modul-sterownika-L298N-do-silnikow-DC-i-krokowych-Arduino.html?query_id=1), able to drive 2 DC motors.
 * 4 brushed motors, controlled in pairs, attached by gears to wheels.
-* External antena for ESP32 Wi-Fi connectivity is used.
+* External antenna for ESP32 Wi-Fi connectivity is used.
 * Battery (3 cells of 4 V, total 12 V for main board, 8 V for motors used).
 * Additional circuitry:
 	* Voltage converter (down to 5V, red LED)
-	* Voltage stabilizator (down to 3.3V required for ESP32, green LED).
+	* Voltage stabilizer (down to 3.3V required for ESP32, green LED).
 	* Battery, motor drivers and programmer connectors.
 	* Switch for programming mode (ON to program, OFF to execute).
 * Plastic grid and packaging.